Prospective Graduate Students

 Prospective Research Assistants and Honors Students

 Our lab welcomes committed individuals to apply for volunteer research assistant and honors student positions with our lab.
-RAs and honors students work directly under one of the lab’s graduate students and gain valuable hands-on research experience.
+RAs and honors students work directly under one of the lab’s graduate students or post-docs and gain valuable hands-on research experience.

 Students who qualify for the Federal Work-Study program can apply to work as a paid research assistant in the Higgins Lab.
 You do not need to be a psychology major to apply, but interest in psychological research (particularly the research of the Higgins Lab), is a plus.
 Work-study RAs typically work 10 hours/week on a range of projects within the lab.
 Responsibilities include data entry, literature searches, coding, subject recruitment, and running experiments.